Stacked Bar Chart and Primavera P6 Stacked Histogram

-What Is a Stacked Bar Chart?
+What is a Stacked Bar Chart?

 A stacked bar chart, also known as a stacked bar graph is a visual presentation tool.
 It is used to break down the whole data set into smaller parts to compare them.
 In a typical stacked bar chart, columns and segments represent the data sets.
 One bar represents a total amount and the segments of the bar represent smaller and different parts of that amount.

 Above figure shows a typical stacked bar chart.
 There are six columns and each column is divided into four series.
 In other words, each column displays a total amount and series are the sub amounts.
-Series are the equivalent segments with same colour in each column.
+Series are the equivalent segments with the same color in each column.
 Using different colors for each segment makes it easier to make a comparison between bars.

 A stacked bar chart enables to track the changes in a data set easily.
 Assume that you are reporting the labor costs of a construction project.
 You are asked to show various types of labor costs in one chart over time.
 The best thing to do is to create a stacked bar chart and show the cost changes.

 How to Analyze a Stacked Bar Chart?

-Primavera P6 Stacked Histogram ( Stacked Bar Chart )
+Primavera P6 Stacked Histogram

 Primavera P6 Stacked Histogram is a visual presentation tool.
 Same type but different resources can be demonstrated in the same histogram.
 For example unskilled labor, skilled labor, foreman, craftsman, carpenter, etc. resources can be shown in one histogram with different colors.
-This tool provides very useful resource information for the whole project or even an activity.
+This tool provides very useful resource information for the whole project or an activity.
 Primavera P6 Stacked Histogram allows to view and analyze resource trends.

 How to Create a Stacked Histogram (Stacked Bar Chart) in Oracle Primavera P6?

 Resources of each activity can be seen from the Resources tab.
-In order to open the Resources tab, Select View | Show on Bottom | Resources from the main drop down menu at the top of the screen.
+In order to open the Resources tab, Select View | Show on Bottom | Resources from the main drop-down menu at the top of the screen.